rlrlaa123/rlrlaa123.github.io/_posts/(Edit)2017-03-29-learning api-2.md

    * Get _**public key**_
    * Open _**port**_
 3. Connect to Server with Poderosa
-4. upload files on git
-5. get files from server and run
+4. Get api files from Git.

 ### 2. EC2 hosting
 Hosting means you are borrowing a certain space from another computer.
 Server is a computer that should be running 24 hours.
 People like me cannot run server all day so we borrow the some space from server computers.
 And Amazon is one of the biggest cloud hosting company in the world.